 Self-protection time x SPF = protected time

 That's the theory.
 However, the calculated protection time only applies under ideal conditions, which are almost never achieved in practice.
 A generous amount must be applied.
-Studies show that most people only apply 1/4 of the amount required to achieve the SPF.
+Studies show that most people only apply 1/4 of the amount required to achieve the SPF (1).
 This reduces the protection enormously.
 The specified SPF applies to an application amount of 2mg/cm² of skin.
 This corresponds to around 1g for the face and 30g for the body (depending on size).
 Good guidelines are, for example, 1/4 teaspoon for the face or a shot glass for the body.
 Or two finger lengths of sunscreen for each body region (head, arm, chest, stomach, lower leg, etc.).

-Two-finger rule
+two-finger rule

 In addition, swimming, sweating, rubbing, etc. cause the protective film to wear down over time.
 In intense sun, it is therefore recommended to reapply cream every 2 hours and after bathing.